 Stack Overflow, a 10 million member strong question and answer site for programmers, has been commissioning a series of animated films introducing products and features.
 For this ongoing partnership, I blend my own established illustrative character style with their palette, look and feel — and it's a great match!
 Watch several videos below, followed by a selection of stills and some fun background information.
 And, separately, make sure to also check out this collection of social media loops!

-While the first three videos above are about providing an overview of Stack Overflow products for a general audience, the fourth one came out of a slightly different brief — it goes a little more into detail about how a product works, and is intended to resonate with decision makers who might not understand the everyday challenges of their technical staff.
+While most of the videos above are about providing an overview of Stack Overflow products for a general audience, the final one above came out of a slightly different brief — it goes a little more into detail about how a product works, and is intended to resonate with decision makers who might not understand the everyday challenges of their technical staff.
 I was encouraged to reuse some shots from the previous videos, which ended up working out well.
 It's been really fun to create a real coherent body of work in collaboration with one company.
 They've given me a lot of creative freedom to define the look and feel and direct interesting scenes.

 In the final two stills above, I was able to make use of some material photo textures captured at the recently added Spur section of the High Line, NYC's elevated park.
 Sometimes even in my commercial work I'm able to weave in visual influences and materials, or just little details from my observations of the world around me, and find that it always imbues my pieces with additional spark.